iw6dgm/Crobots/python/README.rst

 These Python scripts try to auto-configure so you may not need any further change.
 If you do, edit your script and set the correct environment:

-* Environment variable NUMBER_OF_PROCESSORS tells how many cores / CPUs you have.
-If not set, Crobots Python scripts roll back that value to 2.
-If you need more, set manually NUMBER_OF_PROCESSORS (e.g. export NUMBER_OF_PROCESSORS=4 in your shell).
+* If you get an error whilst a Crobots*.py script tries to detect the number of available CPUs / cores, set manually the environment variable NUMBER_OF_PROCESSORS (e.g. export NUMBER_OF_PROCESSORS=4 in your shell).

 * Set to a non-null value the environment variable CROBOTS_MYSQL if you want to make active the native MySQL support (you may need to install MySQLdb Python library) and edit CrobotsLibs.py accordingly with your database credentials.

 * If you don't want / don't have correctly configured a tmpfs pointing to /run/user/$UID (where $UID is your local user ID) edit your Crobots*.py scripts and change the tmpfs variable according to your current UNIX configuration.
+WARNING: For long lasting elaborations which have a huge number of iterations and do not use a local database (e.g. Crobots.py, CrobotsBench.py) tmpfs (/run/user) filesystem disk space may be not enough.
+Think about an alternative folder instead (e.g. /tmp).

 Make sure that your Crobots folder contains the *conf* and *db* directories.